p4 trust

 SSL connections that do not require P4TRUST

-2021.2 and later: P4TRUST is no longer required for SSL connections where the server provides a certificate that is not self-signed and can be verified by the client.
-Servers, proxies, and brokers can send complete SSL certificate chains to the client.
+2021.2 and later: P4TRUST is no longer required for SSL connections where the server provides a certificate that can be verified using the client’s list of trusted certificate authorities.
+Servers, proxies, and brokers can send SSL certificate chains to the client.
 This happens automatically when multiple certificates are included in the certificate.txt file.
-The chain certificates should follow the end-entity certificate.
+To learn the requirements of this file, see "Certificates from a Certificate Authority" under Key and certificate management in the Helix Core Server Administrator Guide.

 Options